How To Re-Engineer Your About Page For More Sales

 Your About Page Is An Opportunity to Sell

-Rather than the boring ‘me to’ About pages that pervade the internet, it’s time to step up to a page that effectively promotes you without it appearing to be a crass sales pitch.
+Rather than the boring ‘me too’ About pages that pervade the internet, it’s time to step up to a page that effectively promotes you without it appearing to be a crass sales pitch.
 The best way to do that is to ‘educate, don’t sell’.
-By educating your audience about your business and its products and services you will automatically build desire for your products or services.
+By educating your audience about your business and its products and services you will automatically build a desire for your products or services.

 Knowing your market is key – know the problems and aspirations of your ideal customer is critical.
-Then you can fashion a message that absolutely hits the spot with people who visit your site.
+Then you can fashion a message that hits the spot with people who visit your site.

 Objectives For Your About Page